FrancisYuric/Onion/README.en.md

-# LearnKt
+# Onion

 #### Description
-This project is mainly set to learn the language kotlin.Sincerely hope that I could be stronger!To be a better man.
+This project is mainly set to enjoy programming with kotlin.Sincerely hope that I could be stronger!To be a better man.

 #### Software Architecture
 Software architecture description